 Entry to sixth form is also selective.
 Pupils must meet threshold grades to progress internally or transfer in from other schools.
 This creates a narrowing effect, meaning Year 12 cohorts are considerably smaller than Year 11, with only the highest achievers progressing.

 Torquay Boys' Grammar School is a strong selective secondary where bright, ambitious boys thrive academically whilst developing leadership, creative and sporting talents.
 The Ofsted "Good" rating reflects solid provision across teaching, pastoral care, and personal development, with genuine breadth beyond the curriculum.
-GCSE and A-level results place the school in the top 25% of English schools (FindMySchool ranking), with consistent progress measures indicating pupils achieve well relative to their intake.
+GCSE and A-level results place the school in the top 8% for GCSE academic outcomes and top 15% for A-level academic outcomes (FindMySchool ranking), with consistent progress measures indicating pupils achieve well relative to their intake.

 The school works best for families who genuinely value selective education, understand the entrance exam requires serious engagement, and whose sons are self-directed learners capable of managing a rigorous academic environment.
 The pastoral structures and sixth form support are genuine strengths.
 The breadth of extracurricular opportunity, particularly the astronomy provision, drama programme, and sports culture, means intellectually curious, well-rounded students flourish here.